Krewella: 2014–2015: Trindl's departure and conflicts

-2016: Ammunition
+2016–2017: Extended plays and singles

 Krewella announced in 2015, that they had been working on a new extended play, intended to be completed in time for a 2016 tour.
 From that time out prior to the release there were many snippets of upcoming music including the songs "Broken Record", "Helter Skelter", "Beggars" (with Diskord), "Louder Than Bombs", "Friends", "Superstar" (with Pegboard Nerds and NGHTMRE) and "Marchin On".

 The single "Beggars" (With Diskord) was released on April 29, 2016.
 Krewella have stated that "Broken Record" will be released a week before Ammunition.
 Krewella were set to present at the inaugural Electronic Music Awards which were supposed to be held on April 23, 2016, but were postponed to later in the year.

-On April 29, 2016, Krewella released a 30-second video of Yasmine rapping to the tune of Kanye West's song "I Love Kanye" stating "F**k it, tomorrow we gon' give you all some new Krewella" prior to the release of the single "Beggars" with Diskord.
+On April 29, 2016, Krewella released a 30-second video of Yasmine rapping to the tune of Kanye West's song "I Love Kanye" prior to the release of the single "Beggars" with Diskord.
 The music video for the song was released at the same time.

 On May 4, 2016, a video titled "Love, Yazzy" was released to the public of Yasmine speaking of her memories of Krewella since her beginnings with the band.
 The end of the video stated the release date of Ammunition which was May 20, 2016.
-Two days after this, a video titled "Love, Jahan" which talked about unity and a "krew without borders" before announcing a new, smaller more intimate SWEATBOX Tour.
+Two days after this, a video titled "Love, Jahan" which talked about unity and a "krew without borders" before announcing a new, smaller more intimate Sweatbox Tour.
 This headlining Fall tour spanned across 16 dates in North America and Canada and featured brand new music and their entire live band.

 On May 10, 2016, the promotional single "Broken Record" was released.
 On the last few days before the release, teasers for "Surrender the Throne", "Marching On", "Beggars", "Broken Record", "Ammunition", and "Can't Forget You" were released, with the latter being released one day before Ammunition's release.
 On May 27, 2016, Krewella was featured on a single by Pegboard Nerds and NGHTMRE titled "Superstar" that did not make the final cut for the Ammunition EP.